Faculty & Instructors

 - OER lessens financial pressures on students and ensures they have access to course materials.

-How do I book a workshop for my class?
+How do I book a workshop or find CourseLink resources for my class?

 The Library provides hundreds of workshops each semester.
 This summer and fall, we’re moving our programs and resources online to continue to support you.